 1. Who is required to complete the training?

-All current faculty, administrative professional, civil service and bargaining unit employees are required to complete the training.
+All current faculty, administrative professional, civil service, bargaining unit, and graduate student employees are required to complete the training.
 New employees must complete the course within 6 months of date of hire.

 2. How long do I have to complete the course?